sarahlou21/dissertation/README.md

 Initially, the same multi-class classification model as used for Part 1 Image Quality was used.
 However, after analysing the results, we noticed that many of the categories within the metadata did not have any data.

-Therefore, we re-evaluted our method and went on to design a binary classification model.
+Therefore, we re-evaluated our method and went on to design a binary classification model.

 ### 3. "data_balance.ipynb"